 - Slippery, breathable material

-When designing this Sling we were very mindful that it is against Manual Handling principals to manually lift people.
-Before using, a risk assessment should be undertaken prior to use of the product with individual Carers and Client, including weight and cooperation of the Client and the ability of the Carers.
-Any instructions, suggestions, or Videos are purely a guide, a Manual Handling of People Trainer who knows the abilities of the people doing the lift and the person being lifted may alter our suggestions to suit the Carers and person being lifted.
-If you do not know of a Trainer in your area, please contact Pelican and we will help you to find one.
+When designing the Handi Sling, we were very mindful that it is against Manual Handling principals to manually lift people.
+Before using, a risk assessment should be undertaken, including weight and co-operation of the Client and the ability of the Carers.
+Any instructions, suggestions, or videos are purely a guide.
+Manual Handling Trainers knows the abilities of the people doing the lift and the person being lifted.
+They may alter our suggestions to suit the Carers and person being lifted.

 Item # 5380 – Handi Sling